 Excessive site and tool noise raises a huge cause for long term problems.
-Tinnitus can develop over time (ringing of the ears) if you’re exposed to deafening noise for too long without the correct Personal Protective Equipment (PPE).
+Tinnitus can develop over time (ringing of the ears) if you are exposed to deafening noise for too long without the correct Personal Protective Equipment (PPE) for noise hazards.

 The employer has a duty to check and monitor noise and where possible, reduce it and the length of time exposed to it.
 If this is not possible, the correct PPE should be bought for the staff.

 Vibration from power tools can also prove to have serious effects on health.
-It can cause nerve and tendon damage to the hands, arms and wrists which can be extremely uncomfortable.
-It can sometimes result in total loss of grip too.
+It can cause nerve and tendon damage to the hands, arms and wrists which can be extremely uncomfortable, painful or even lead to amputation or paralysis.

-All employees, whether old or new, should undergo regular and thorough training regimes.
+All employees, whether old or new, should undergo regular and thorough training.
 Your team need to be educated on and be aware of all workplace safety standards and hazards.
 Employees should not operate equipment that they are not qualified to use.